 A short test of 20 questions is taken at the conclusion of Units 6 and 13.
 These tests may only be attempted once.
 There is a time limit of 40 minutes for completing the test.
 Once a test is opened, it must be completed - it cannot be saved, closed, and re-opened later.
 When you open a test, be sure you have time to complete it.
-Some
+Some graphs and calculations may be involved - you may want to have a simple calculator and/or scratch paper available when you take the test.

-Required Forum Postings - 15 points
+Required Forum Postings - 20 points

 There are numerous forums available for online discussion and help.
 Most forums are optional and exist for students to help each other with problems, issues, or to clarify course problems.
-Three forums are required. though.
+Four forums are required. though.
 Students must participate and post to each of the three Required Forums.
-The three Required Forums are labelled as such and are located in Units 1 and 14, at the beginning and the end of the course, respectively.
+The four Required Forums are labelled as such and are located in Units 1 (two fora), 6, and 14, at the beginning, near the middle, and the end of the course, respectively.
 In most cases, students will receive the maximum allowed points for their post.
 The instructor reserves the right to lower the points though, if a post is trivial or uncivil.

-Review Exercise - 5 points
+Review Exercise - 10 points

 An online exercise to help review and prepare for the final exam will be available in the last two weeks of the course.
-It is worth 5 points.
-Answers are not graded but students will receive 5 points credit for completing the exercise.
+It is worth 10 points.
+Answers are not graded but students will receive 10 points credit for completing the exercise.